-Those adults whose native language is not English and who have difficulty reading, writing and/or speaking English, may receive education in English language skills.
+Those adults who cannot read, write, and/or speak English, may receive education in English language skills.
 This is considered ABE/GED for coding purposes.

 4. Adult Basic Education (ABE)

 ABE includes training in basic skills.
 It may also be used to help prepare for the GED test.